Why is My Dog's Anus Swollen?

-At Dogalyo, we want to help you provide the best care for your faithful companion and to inform you better about aspects of his health.
-For this reason, we have prepared this article to explain the causes that answer your question "Why does my dog have a swollen anus?" as well as the possible treatments for each cause and several tips.
+At Dogalyo, we want to help you provide the best care for your faithful companion and keep you better informed about aspects of his health.
+For this reason, we have prepared this article to explain the causes that answer your question "Why does my dog have a swollen anus?", as well as the possible treatments for each cause and some tips.

 Among the main symptoms of anal inflammation in dogs and related problems, we highlight the following:

-• Swelling in the anal and/or perianal area.
+• Swelling of the anal and/or perianal area.

 • Irritated anus